magicalpanda/MagicalRecord/README.md

 This default context will be used for all fetch requests, unless otherwise specified in the methods ending with **inContext:**.
 If you want to make *myNewContext* the default for all fetch requests on the main thread:

 	[NSManagedObjectContext setDefaultContext:myNewContext];

 This will use the same object model and persistent store, but create an entirely new context for use with threads other than the main thread.

-**It is recommended that the default context is created and set using the main thread**
+**It is *highly* recommended that the default context is created and set using the main thread**

 ### Fetching

 #### Basic Finding

-Most methods in the MagicalRecord for Core Data library return an NSArray of results.
+Most methods in MagicalRecord return an NSArray of results.
 So, if you have an Entity called Person, related to a Department (as seen in various Apple Core Data documentation), to get all the Person entities from your Persistent Store:

 	NSArray *people = [Person findAll];